gschmutz/bigdata-spark-workshop/11a-scheduling-with-airflow-3.x/README.md

 > **What you should see:** The failed task turns green after clearing, and the remaining four downstream tasks execute automatically in sequence, all completing successfully.

 > **What just happened?** Airflow's "Clear" operation reset the task instance state from FAILED back to NONE, making it eligible to run again in the next scheduler cycle.
 Because the S3 connection was fixed before clearing, the task can now authenticate successfully.
-Airflow then automatically triggered the downstream tasks that were blocked by the failure — this is Airflow's DAG dependency model in action: upstream failures cascade to downstream tasks, and upstream recovery automatically unblocks them.